 Insider trading is a criminal offence, and can attract substantial fines and/or imprisonment.
 It may also attract civil liability, including liability to pay those who suffered loss or damage as result of the insider trading.
-The existence of a personal financial emergency or hardship does not excuse non-compliance with this Policy.

 2.2 What is "inside information"?